 Tips for Resigning After Maternity Leave

-- Discussing reason- in person or via phone: Resigning after maternity leave can be an overwhelming decision.
+• Discussing reason- in person or via phone: Resigning after maternity leave can be an overwhelming decision.
 Options are the career or upbringing of the child and these two factors influence decision-making.
-Discussion with the employer in person or via phone to seek advice and sharing your point of view can solve this problem.
+Discussions with the employer in person or via phone to seek advice and share your point of view can solve this problem.
 Once the precedence is established decision-making becomes easy.

-- Properly Format the Letter: The resignation letter must be short, to the point, and informal language.
+• Properly Format the Letter: The letter must be short, to the point, and informal language.
 The letter should be in business style, using a font like Arial, Calibri, or Times New Roman.
-Font size should be at 11- or 12-point and avoid novelty font.
-Letter layout should be single-spaced with one-inch margins.
+Font size should be 11- or 12-point and avoid novelty font.
+The letter layout should be single-spaced with one-inch margins.

-- Proofread the Letter: Before submitting the resignation letter, proofread thoroughly.
+• Proofread the Letter: Before submitting the letter, proofread thoroughly.
 Make sure you have followed the company resignation policy.
-If any non-conformity or any exception relating to your situation discuss with HR.
+If any non-conformity or any exception relating to your situation, discuss with HR.
 Wording should not be impolite, finally, check for grammatical mistakes and submit.

-- Keep in Touch: After resigning keep in touch with your ex-employer, through social media, email, or phone calls.
-Try to keep yourself abreast with the happenings in the company.
+• Keep in Touch: After resigning keep in touch with your ex-employer, through social media, email, or phone calls.
+Try to keep yourself abreast of the happenings in the company.
 Keeping in touch by sending emails to colleagues, and your superior helps to maintain a cordial relationship, and maybe in the future if you want to seek employment the management will consider you positively.

 Conclusion